ChaoticTrials/ModMeta/docs/skyblock-builder/1.20.x/config/customization.md

 ## Delete Teams Automatically
 If the last player leaves a team, the team will automatically be deleted.
 The island and all its blocks remain at this position!
 This position will not be used for any new team, only the remaining team will be deleted.

+## Force Unsecure Profile Names
+You may enable this when you encounter problems with game profiles.